catmorbid/cybergod-mkdocs/docs/gamemastering/npc.md

 **Augments** are displayed as separate block if the character has any.

 **Attacks** are listed in separate block and shows a typical attacks and weapons used.

-You can find a variety of pre-made NPC's with stat blocks and other information ready to be used in your stories at [[docs/gamemastering/npc-db/baselines/index|NPC Database]].